For the exchange student interested in event planning and tourism development.

-The module is centred around the 2nd part of the specialisation specific competences – e.g. revenue management, destination management, marketing, planning of events etc. (see curriculum for the overall descriptions of specialisations)
+The module is centred around the first part of the specialisation specific competencies – e.g. revenue management, destination management, marketing, planning of events etc.

 According to the module size of 5 ECTS, plus preparations and studying for the Methodology exam in January.

 Methodology exam (10 ECTS)

 Exam form: Written report with oral opposition and defence in groups

 The students work in group (3-5 students) with a self-chosen problem statement that can be academic or of a more general nature.
 The department approves topic and problem statement and assigns counselling.

 The grade given is based on the 7-point scale.